-A Senior Manager in Nexia Edwards Marshall’s Business Consulting and Taxation divisions.
+A Director in Nexia Edwards Marshall’s Business Consulting and Taxation divisions.

 Paul provides taxation and accounting services to small, medium and large business and other professional clients.
 His expertise covers areas including individual and corporate income tax, GST and CGT.